Wellbek/NASA-Turbofan-Twin/README.md

 ## Overview

 This project combines **predictive maintenance** (using NASA’s CMAPSS turbofan simulator) with **demand forecasting** (retail/manufacturing time-series + external macro indicators).
-The aim is to build end-to-end pipelines — from raw data ingestion to survival analysis, machine learning, and deep learning models — and deploy an interactive **Streamlit dashboard** showcasing results.
+The aim is to build end-to-end pipelines, from raw data ingestion to survival analysis, machine learning, and deep learning models, and deploy an interactive **Streamlit dashboard** showcasing results.

 ---